Shedding vertices of vertex decomposable graphs: Very well-covered graphs

 \begin{corollary} Suppose $G$ is a bipartite graph.
-If $G$ is vertex decomposable, then ${\rm Shed}(G)$ is a dominating set. \end{corollary}
+If $G$ is pure vertex decomposable, then ${\rm Shed}(G)$ is a dominating set. \end{corollary}

-\begin{proof} By Lemma \ref{union}, we can assume that $G$ is connected.
-Suppose that $G$ is a bipartite graph with vertex partition $V = V_1 \cup V_2 = \{x_1,\ldots,x_n \} \cup \{y_1,\ldots,y_m\}$.
-The sets $V_1$ and $V_2$ are independent sets.
-In fact, they are maximal independent sets.
-Indeed, if $V_1$ is not maximal, there is a vertex $y_j \in V_2$ such that $V_1 \cup \{y_j\}$ is independent.
-But since $y_j$ is not adjacent to any vertex of $V_2$, this means that $y_j$ is not adjacent to any vertex, contradicting the fact that $G$ is connected.
-The same proof works for $V_2$.

-If $G$ is vertex decomposable, then $G$ must be well-covered, So, for any maximal independent set $W$, we have $|W|= |V_1| = |V_2| = n = |V|/2$.
-So $G$ is very well-covered.
-Now apply Theorem \ref{WellCoveredSheddingSet}. \end{proof}
+\begin{proof} If $G$ is pure vertex decomposable, then $G$ is well-covered.
+In that case, since $G$ is bipartite, $G$ is very well-covered.
+The result now follows from Theorem \ref{WellCoveredSheddingSet}. \end{proof}

-\begin{remark} As we showed in the previous proof, the class of very well-covered graphs contains the family of well-covered bipartite graphs.
-Theorem \ref{CMWellCovered} can be viewed as a generalization of results first proved about well-covered bipartite graphs.
-Herzog and Hibi gave a combinatorial classification of Cohen-Macaulay bipartite graphs in \cite[Corollary 9.1.14]{HH2010} which prefigures the classification of Theorem \ref{CMWellCovered}.
-Van Tuyl \cite{V} then showed that a bipartite graph is vertex decomposable if and only if it is Cohen-Macaulay. \end{remark}
+\begin{remark} As we noted in the previous proof, the class of very well-covered graphs contains the family of well-covered bipartite graphs.
+Theorem~\ref{perfect} can be viewed as a generalization of results first proved about well-covered bipartite graphs.
+Herzog and Hibi gave a combinatorial classification of Cohen-Macaulay bipartite graphs in \cite[Corollary 9.1.14]{HH2010}.
+The classification of very well-covered graphs in Theorem~\ref{perfect} generalizes Herzog and Hibi's work.
+Van Tuyl \cite{V} showed that a bipartite graph is well-covered and vertex decomposable if and only if it is Cohen-Macaulay. \end{remark}